njfrew/njfdyf/assignments/assignment-12/video-comments.md

 ## Working Group

 I said in assignment 11 that I will be participating in the Evolution Working Group, and I will be joining the call on April 15th.
+Well, I meant to join the Evolution Working Group call, but the link was incorrect on assignment 11.
+So, I accidently joined the D&I call.

 ## Pull Request